DrD-hub/Real-Estate-Price-Prediction/README.md

-# Real-Estate-Price-Prediction
+# Real-Estate-Valuation
-A model that predicts prices of houses and apartments
+A spreadsheet that valuates houses and apartments